June 30th, 2017

 Phones and tablets can be wiped and restored from a recent backup.
 However, with smart TV’s this is probably not possible.
 Victims should contact the manufacturer of the TV for assistance.

-Contact The Chatham Group for strategies to keep all your devices safe and free from malware and hacking.
+Contact us for strategies to keep all your devices safe and free from malware and hacking.